dmytro-landiak/tb-monitoring-tool/README.md

 - `EMAIL_ALERT_PERIOD`           - Time between sending the alert emails (in minutes)
 - `EMAIL_STATUS_EMAIL`           - Comma separated list of emails to send a status of the script
 - `EMAIL_STATUS_PERIOD`          - Time between sending the script status emails (in minutes)
+- `EMAIL_SMTP_USERNAME`          - Email username from which to send the mails
+- `EMAIL_SMTP_PASSWORD`          - Email password from which to send the mails

 Once params are configured to run monitoring tool type from the folder where configuration file is located: